What is compliance monitoring and why is it important?

 Internal monitoring of compliance ensures that your staff follows company policies and procedures.
 While auditing verifies that the necessary controls are in place, it’s through monitoring that you can determine whether or not staff are following those controls in their daily activities.
 This helps organizations guard against liability, data breaches, and costly regulatory fines like HIPAA penalties.

 The compliance monitoring program’s extensiveness depends on the organization’s size.
 A smaller company might rely on a single compliance person.
 In contrast, larger organizations might have an entire compliance and audit team responsible for establishing the compliance audit strategy and continuous monitoring.
-In both cases, policy management technology can help ensure that policy administration is streamlined and verifiable for easy, accurate reporting.
+In both cases, policy management technology can help ensure that policy administration is streamlined and verifiable for easy, accurate compliance reporting.

 What Should a Compliance Monitoring Plan Look Like?